-Skip the flowers and handmade gifts this year - give the gift of reading for Mother’s Day instead!
+Skip the flowers and handmade gifts this year – give the gift of reading for Mother’s Day instead!
 These books are sure to be a hit with the moms in your life.
-Throw in a gift card for their favorite coffee shop and you will have the best Mother’s Day gift of the year!
+Throw in a gift card for their favorite coffee shop and you will have the best Mother’s Day gifts of the year!

 Can we acknowledge that sometimes a bouquet of flowers and another canvas of handprints for Mother’s Day while sweet, can get a little tired and overdone?
 I love my kids, and I love what they make for me, but I only have so much wall space.

 Same goes for the grandmas.
 I know they adore our kids and want to keep everything they receive from them, but I’ve seen their walls – they don’t have anymore room for another art project turned gift.
 They can only wear so many necklaces, rings, or bracelets.

 I vote for a new category in gifts for moms.
 Whether you need ideas to give your husband and kids, need ideas for your own mom, or want to get a gift for a special mom friend in your life, give a book.